intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 kubeflow tf-serving              *
 kubeflow tf-training             *
 ```

+If this doesn't work for you, remember we have the [solutions](https://github.com/intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/blob/master/multi-cloud/solution2.sh) in the [repo](https://github.com/intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/tree/master/multi-cloud].

 Once you've installed your new component you have the opportunity to configure it with: